Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: RN-AdS black hole

 The largest root of the equation $f(r)=0$ gives the radius $r_+$ of the event horizon.
 The mass $M$ and the Hawking temperature $T_H$ are \bea M &=& \frac{r_+}{2}\left(1+\frac{r_+^2}{L^2}+ \frac{Q^2}{r_+^2}\right),\\ \mathcal{T}_H &=& \frac{1}{4\pi r_+}\left(1+\frac{3 r_+^2}{L^2} - \frac{Q^2}{r_+^2}\right). \eea

 In \cite{LW2} thermal phase structure of the RN-AdS black hole system at different ensemble temperature $\mathcal{T}$ is studied by treating the cosmological constant $L$ (in terms of the related thermal pressure $P=3/8\pi L^2$ \cite{D1}) as a control parameter, keeping the charge $Q$ fixed.
-However, in order to be in line with the previous discussion, we will keep $L$ fixed (and set $L=1$ for numerical analysis) and treat $Q$ as the control parameter.
+However, in order to be in line with the discussion in the previous sections, we will keep $L$ fixed (and set $L=1$ for numerical analysis) and treat $Q$ as the control parameter.
 Thus we will rewrite some relevant formulas in \cite{LW2} for our purpose.

 In terms of the dimensionless variables $r=r_+/L, T=\mathcal{T}L$ and $q=Q/L$, The Hawking temperature can be re-expressed as \be T_H=\frac{1}{4\pi r}\left(1+ 3 r^2 - \frac{q^2}{r^2}\right). \ee $T_H$ is a monotonic function of $r$ when $q>q_c=1/6$, and has a local minimum $T_m$ and a local maximum $T_M$ otherwise.
-Fig.\,4 depicts these situations for $q=1/3$ and $1/10$.
+Fig.\,6 depicts these situations for $q=1/3$ and $1/10$.